 There are countless threats to your computer on the Internet.
 Data plans are getting relatively more affordable in most major cities across the globe.
 It allows most people to connect to the Internet throughout the day.
-The benefits that we enjoy using the Internet comes with risks as well.
+The benefits that we enjoy using the Internet come with risks as well.

-The recent years saw the emergence of different malicious software, popularly known as malware.
+Recent years saw the emergence of different malicious software, popularly known as malware.
 Along with this, experts are warning us of the dangers of our personal information being stolen and used by questionable entities.

 These different threats can be confusing to anyone.
 In this article, we’ll explore what malware and spyware are.

 Protect your identity and remove Spyware from your Device

 As mentioned above, malware is the contraction of “malicious software“.
 It is any piece of software that was developed to cause harm to people, devices, and data.
 It is an umbrella term for any software which intentionally inflicts damages to systems.
 A hacker, a criminal organization, and even government agencies looking into data in computers can create malware.